What is an alpha-fetoprotein

 - who used harmful medications or drugs during their pregnancies

-If you are not pregnant, an AFP test can help to diagnose and monitor certain liver conditions, such as liver cancer, cirrhosis, and hepatitis.
-It can also be used to help detect certain cancers, including cancers of the:
+If you aren’t pregnant, an AFP test can help to diagnose and monitor certain liver conditions, such as liver cancer, cirrhosis, and hepatitis.
+It can also help detect several other cancers, including cancers of the:

 - biliary tract

-You will need to get your blood drawn for an AFP test.
-Having blood drawn is an outpatient procedure, usually performed at a diagnostic lab.
+You’ll need to get your blood drawn for an AFP test.
+Having blood drawn is an outpatient procedure that’s usually performed at a diagnostic lab.
 The procedure takes only a few minutes and is relatively painless.
 No special preparation is necessary before an AFP test.

-A nurse will use a small needle to withdraw blood from a vein (usually in your arm or hand), and a laboratory specialist will analyze the sample.
-Results are usually available within one to two weeks.
+A healthcare professional will use a small needle to withdraw blood from a vein, usually in your arm or hand.
+A laboratory specialist will analyze the sample.
+Results are typically available within one to two weeks.

-For men and nonpregnant women, the normal amount of AFP is usually less than 40 micrograms per liter of blood.
-If your AFP level is unusually high but you are not pregnant, it may indicate the presence of certain cancers or liver conditions.
+For women who aren’t pregnant as well as men, the normal amount of AFP is usually less than 10 nanograms per milliliter of blood.
+If your AFP level is unusually high but you aren’t pregnant, it may indicate the presence of certain cancers or liver diseases.

-Higher-than-normal AFP levels in pregnant women can indicate a neural tube defect in the developing baby.
+If you’re pregnant you have higher-than-normal AFP levels, it can indicate a neural tube defect in your developing baby.
 However, the most common cause of elevated AFP levels is inaccurate dating of the pregnancy.
 AFP levels vary widely during pregnancy.
-The test will be inaccurate if you have been pregnant for a longer or shorter period of time than you thought.
+The test will be inaccurate if you’ve been pregnant for a longer or shorter period of time than you thought.

-If you are pregnant and your AFP level is unusually low, it could indicate that your fetus has a chromosomal abnormality, such as Down or Edwards syndrome.
-Abnormal AFP readings can also be due to a multiple pregnancy (having twins, triplets, etc.) or fetal death.
+If you’re pregnant and your AFP level is unusually low, it could indicate that your fetus has a chromosomal abnormality, such as Down syndrome or Edwards syndrome.

-According to the American Pregnancy Association, out of every 1,000 pregnant women given an AFP test, the results are abnormal in 25 to 50 cases.
-Of these abnormal cases, however, only between one in 16 and one in 33 women will actually have a baby with a birth defect (APA).
+According to the American Pregnancy Association, results are abnormal for 25 to 50 pregnant women out of every 1,000 pregnant women given an AFP test.
+However, only between 1 in 16 and 1 in 33 women who have abnormal results will actually have a baby with a birth defect.

-If your test results are abnormal, it does not necessarily mean that your child will have a birth defect.
+If you have abnormal test results, it doesn’t necessarily mean that your child will have a birth defect.
 It only indicates that more tests are necessary for your doctor to make a diagnosis.
 Your doctor may perform another AFP test followed by an ultrasound to record images of your unborn child.
-If the results are still abnormal, your doctor may order a more invasive test, such as amniocentesis.